 During this phase, emphasis is placed upon a specific type of independence; this is potty training – a crucial process in child development.
 Bigger and more sophisticated play equipment is also employed to stimulate growing abilities.

-Name recognition is introduced as children have become familiar with the same faces.
+Daily morning registration encourages all children to recognise their name, their key group.
+This also gives opportunities to talk about the days of the week and the weather.
 Story time and sing-along opportunities prompt children to seek engagement with the activities and people around them.

 With a growing range of sensory equipment and activities available within the nursery, the children’s imaginations will be much easier to spark.
 Musical instruments and interesting scents, for example, will trigger this.

-Good behaviour is rewarded at this stage.
-Stickers and treats, as well as ‘star of the week, are used to do this.
-Taking part in group activities and role-plays teach children how to manage their feelings in the best way, as well as inspiring resourcefulness and expression.
+We are always promoting positive behaviour within the Conker rooms by giving lots of praise and encouragement as well as ‘star of the week.
+Taking part in group activities and role-play teaches children how to manage their feelings in the best way, as well as inspiring resourcefulness and expression.

-Every week, Rocky Bear goes on a new adventure with one of the Conkers children.
-When Rocky Bear returns, we talk about what he has been up to whilst on his travels.
+Every week, Reggie Bear goes on a new adventure with one of the Conker room children.
+When Reggie Bear returns, we talk about what he has been up to whilst on his travels.

 |7.30-8.00am||Arrivals and play time|